 “Despite being 15 to 20 years old, the condition of the existing playstructures was fine,” says Flores.
 “By swapping out a few components here and there, we created a whole new play experience.
 And there wasn’t unnecessary waste here or at Landscape Structures’ manufacturing facility.
 Retrofits provide a really practical approach for updating your playgrounds with minimal environmental impact.”

 Landscape Structures makes it easy to retrofit a playstructure.
 If considering a retrofit project, the local playground consultant can obtain the original site plans from Landscape Structures in order to help customers choose new components that will best fit the existing structure.
 Landscape Structures maintains records of each playground sale going back more than 20 years.
 In addition, since the introduction of each of its playsystems, Landscape Structures has made no modifications to the main structure design, ensuring that nearly all playground components are interchangeable; customers can swap a 20-year-old climber for a newer, more innovative spinner without difficulty.
 Swapping components becomes even more convenient with Landscape Structures’ adjustable clamps for its PlayBooster playstructures.
 There’s no hassle in trying to line up, drill new, or fill existing holes.

 Where To Focus First

 “I would definitely encourage playground planners to look into the possibility of retrofits,” says Flores.
 “Work closely with your playground consultant to evaluate the existing playstructure.
 He or she will help you determine what should be replaced for safety reasons and what updates you can make that will help it meet current standards.
-Retrofits provide an opportunity to revitalize existing playgrounds, and cut the process timeline significantly as long as the playground remains in compliance.
+Retrofits provide an opportunity to revitalize existing playgrounds and cut the process timeline significantly as long as the playground remains in compliance.